-By providing targeted seed funds for commercialization efforts, the proposed I-Corps Site will not only enhance existing innovation and entrepreneurship (I&E) programs, but also significantly improve visibility of innovation and entrepreneurship and expand participation in existing technology transfer programs.
-Thirty teams per year are expected to receive I-Corps Site funding to translate ideas and research to the marketplace.
+By providing targeted seed funds for commercialization efforts, I-Corps will not only enhance existing innovation and entrepreneurship (I&E) programs, but also significantly improve visibility of innovation and entrepreneurship and expand participation in existing technology transfer programs.
+Thirty teams per year are expected to receive I-Corps funding to translate ideas and research to the marketplace.

 The objectives are to: (1) Enhance entrepreneurial activities and training experiences for undergraduate and graduate students at S&T; (2) Expand training opportunities available to post docs, faculty, underrepresented groups; (3) Increase the number of teams entering the NSF I-Corps program and other programs; and (4) Transition more activities to commercialization.
 Teams will be recruited from existing and new entrepreneurial student and faculty activities, course projects, research, and participants in local and regional venture competitions and entrepreneurship events.

 The I-Corps will be a catalyst and morale booster to create a critical mass of innovators and entrepreneurs to establish more technology hubs, increase the state economic base, and engage civic leaders and other stakeholders.
 It will be a bridge for collaboration with more state wide startup communities.

 Each site team will have the following composition: Academic teams will consist of an Entrepreneurial Lead (EL), Academic Lead (AL) and Mentor (M) and submit an application before the deadline.